Communication

 Immediate Coping Techniques

 Count to 3 before responding.
-For instance, one deep breath during those 3 seconds suppresses amygdala reactivity by about 30%.
+For instance, one deep breath during those 3 seconds suppresses amygdala reactivity, helping your mind regain composure.
+That brief pause alone softens your tone and facial expression, changing how you come across to the other person.

 Constructive Responses

-"Which specific part is the concern?" or "What would you suggest for improvement?" transforms criticism into actionable feedback.
+Asking which specific part is the concern or what would you suggest for improvement transforms criticism into actionable feedback.
+Questions shift the critic's focus from attack to proposal, moving the discussion in a positive direction.

-"Thank you for the feedback.
-I will work on that" defuses aggression and earns respect.
+Saying thank you for the feedback, I will work on that defuses aggression and earns respect.
 People who respond to criticism with gratitude receive about 25% higher trust ratings from colleagues.
+Expressing gratitude simultaneously validates the other person and signals your own composure.

 Handling Online Criticism